 What WWF-Canada is Doing

-The shipping industry through the ECHO program has also undertaken efforts to reduce noise in feeding areas by reducing the speed at which ships are traveling.
-These measures along those enacted by the government are encouraging, but the population of southern residents continues to decline.
-Securing the survival of southern residents requires long term sustained efforts and actions to significantly reduce all threats on this population.
+Through the ECHO program, the shipping industry has also undertaken efforts to reduce noise in feeding areas by reducing the speed at which ships are traveling.
+These measures, alongside those enacted by the government, are encouraging, but the population of southern residents continues to decline.
+Securing the survival of southern residents requires long term sustained efforts and actions to significantly and quantifiably reduce all threats on this population.
 Time is running out.